gaultier/blog/how_should_your_mutex_be_named.md

         regex: "Mutex"
 ```

 A potential match must pass all conditions under the `all` section to be a result.
+There are other ways to write this rule, but this works.
+Note that the regexp is loose enough to match different kinds of mutex types such as `sync.Mutex` and `sync.RWMutex`.

 When we run the tool on the Go project source code, we get something like this (excerpt):